 A Mix of Fear and Exhilaration

 So the next arrangement I did in the same manner.
 Quickly.
 Phew!
-As soon as I was done I felt a calm come over me.
-I was relieved…..but this feeling was not to last.
+As soon as I was done, I felt a calm come over me.
+I was relieved, but this feeling would not last.

-I immediately took IG Insta stories of my creations and shared them with all of my followers and shared my disclaimer that I was “not a professional”…asking for people to be kind when judging my creations.
-As soon as I stepped back and saw the arrangements in the videos I knew the truth.
+I immediately took Instagram video stories of my creations and shared them with all of my followers and shared my disclaimer that I was “not a professional.”
+I asked for people to be kind when judging my creations.
+As soon as I stepped back and saw the arrangements in the videos, I knew the truth.
 They were disasters.

-Of course everyone was extremely nice.
+Of course, everyone was extremely nice.
 That’s why I love IG.
 But my sister told me the truth.
 She said they needed to be cut down.
-That the arrangements weren’t tight enough.
+The arrangements weren’t tight enough.

 I was crushed.
 I knew she was right.
 What was I thinking?
 I went to bed that night so completely embarrassed.
 Not only had I failed, but I had failed for everyone to see.
-I had showed my true self….my true “non floral arranging self” to the world.
+I had showed my true self, my true “non floral arranging self” to the world.
 I was defeated.
-My worst fears had been realized.
-I had proven that I couldn’t arrange flowers.
-Ugh!!
+My worst fears realized.
+Here was proof: I couldn’t arrange flowers.
+Ugh!